newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 **Get quicker to the goal of finding a junior dev job!**

 Let's be honest: React is very popular on the job market.
-I think the sooner you jump into learning it, the better.
+I think the sooner you jump into it, the better.
 You HAVE TO learn JavaScript  anyway!
 So why not do it with React?
 2 stones 1 bird.
-But poor bird😢 so 1 stone 2 ricochets (even more than 2!😉 )
+But poor bird😢 so 1 stone 2 ricochets on the water! (even more than 2..😉 )

-**Discovery of many great libraries, dependancies**
+**Discovery of many great libraries, dependencies**

-Also, React comes in with a plethora of tools, libraries, dependencies which is also very good for you to try, it will make you feel more at ease with web *development* in general.
+React comes in with a plethora of tools, libraries, dependencies, which are also very good for you to try.
+It will make you feel more at ease with web *development* in general.
 From *webpack* to bundle the project to *react-bootstrap* or *material-UI* for layout, *react-spring* for animations, *styled.components* or *emotion* to write CSS- in-JS (very cool!) and the list goes on!
 This is how i quickly came to a real understanding - almost awakening - of what it really means to BUILD projects.
 This is all architecture!
 How great!!!
+Of course that's not all there is to the notion of "building" a project but we're getting there!

 <a name="5"></a>